gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 A plot of the residuals against the fitted values should also show no pattern.
 If a pattern is observed, there may be "heteroscedasticity" in the errors which means that the variance of the residuals may not be constant.
 If this problem occurs, a trasnformation of the forecast variable such as a logarithm or square root may be required.
+#### Outliers and influential observations
+Observations that take extreme values compared to the majority of the data are called *outliers*.
+Observations that have a large influence on the estimated coefficients of a regression model are called *influential observations.* Usually, influential observations are also outliers that are extreme in the x direction.